dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 1.3 (2023.11.06) =
+* New: geolocation with the use of `MaxMind GeoLite2` database
+* New: `MaxMind GeoLite2` support for weekly downloading of Lite database
+* New: plugin dashboard widget for the GEO Location information
+* Edit: improved method for running the GEO Location database update
+* Edit: Dev4Press Library 4.4 Beta
+* Fix: initial GEO Location database update is not triggered properly

 = 1.2 (2023.10.30) =
 * New: database: logs table has new `country_code` column
 * New: logging: options for logging country code and other location information